Ha-De-Ron-Dah Wilderness Area

 The Ha-De-Ron-Dah Wilderness Area, an Adirondack Park unit of New York's Forest Preserve, is located in the town of Webb, Herkimer County, and the Town of Greig, Lewis County.
 It is bounded on the north by private lands in the vicinity of North Pond, Hitchcock Pond, Moose Pond and the headwaters of the Independence River; on the east by private lands along the Remsen to Lake Placid railroad right-of-way; on the south by private lands along New York State Route 28 and by the wood road leading to the Copper Lake property; and on the west by Pine Creek and a DEC maintained foot trail from Pine Creek to Pine Lake, East Pine Pond, and Big Otter Lake.

-Entymology
+Etymology

 The name "Ha-De-Ron-Dah" is actually a more phonetically accurate version of the Iroquois (specifically Mohawk) word "Adirondack" which roughly translates as "bark-eater".
 This was a derogatory name used by Iroquois to describe the local Algonquin people.
 It is speculated that their over-reliance on a hunting and gathering economy led to the need to eat bark over winter when resources in the mountainous area became too scarce.